Categories: News

 “The backdrop is very different today,” they stated, citing high inflation, 5% interest rates, and credit tightening.

 “Expect higher volatility as a result of the combined effect of debt ceiling concerns and financial cracks caused by rate hikes,” they said.
-Even if a solution is reached before the US Treasury runs out of cash, they say, “We expect the debt showdown to stoke market volatility.”
+Even if a solution is reached before the US Treasury runs out of cash, they say, “We expect the debt showdown to stock market volatility.”

 Analysts at Wells Fargo concur.
 While they believe a default is improbable, they said on Monday that “the rekindled debate will almost certainly increase volatility in both fixed income and equity markets.”